 - Hormonal optimisation with replacement therapy where indicated

 - Targeted nutritional support for any methylation deficit or other metabolic imbalance detected.

 - Lifestyle changes to support brain healing through sleep, mindfulness / meditation and exercise.

-This is by no means a simple undertaking and patients will usually require ongoing support from family members and perhaps extra input from our Health coaching team.
+This is by no means a simple undertaking and patients will usually require ongoing support from family members and perhaps extra input from our Health Coaching and Nutritional Therapy team.